 The two of them lifted her carefully out of the bag and carried her over to the van.
 Together, they climbed inside and laid her on a stretcher.
 Garcia began issuing instructions to a woman in scrubs.
 The two of them quickly hooked up an IV and a heart monitor.

 “Let’s get the hell out of here,” Garcia muttered.
 He slipped into the driver’s seat as the woman seated herself next to the stretcher.
 Josh slipped out of the van, and the makeshift ambulance spun its tires on the gravel as it sped off towards the lights of the city.

 “You goddamn idiot!
 How could you not know she was diabetic and needed insulin?”

-Marco’s mouth gaped open, and he almost lost the wad of gum he was chewing.
-“I swear, boss, she never said anything about that when we were at the restaurant!
+Marco’s mouth dropped open, and the wad of gum he was chewing threatened to tumble out.
+“I swear, boss, she never said nothing about that when we were at the restaurant!
 I had no idea!”

 “What the fuck did you think this was?”
 Dan waved a small device in front of Marco’s face.
 When the man looked confused, Dan threw it at him.
 It bounced off his chest and skittered across the floor.
 “It’s an insulin pump, you dumbass!
 You ripped it off of her when she came in.
 Didn’t she say anything?”

 “Sure she did, but they all say something to make us feel sorry for them!”

 “And you didn’t think this pump might have backed up her story?
 She couldn’t survive without it.
 How the fuck did you think we’d be able to train her and sell her if she could eat only certain foods and had to take insulin through a pump?
 Goddamn idiot!
 Any time there’s a body, there’s a chance of it being discovered and a chance of this whole thing coming down around our ears.
 We weren’t going to take any more women!
 It’s getting too close and too dangerous.
 We had a dozen to sell, which is plenty, but you think you’re above the rules every fucking time!”